certbot/certbot/docs/using.rst

 Changing the ACME Server
 ========================

-By default, Certbot uses Let's Encrypt's initial production server at https://acme-v01.api.letsencrypt.org/.
+By default, Certbot uses Let's Encrypt's ACMEv2 production server at https://acme-v02.api.letsencrypt.org/.
 You can tell Certbot to use a different CA by providing ``--server`` on the command line or in a :ref:`configuration file <config-file>` with the URL of the server's ACME directory.
-For example, if you would like to use Let's Encrypt's new ACMEv2 server, you would add ``--server https://acme-v02.api.letsencrypt.org/directory`` to the command line.
+For example, if you would like to use Let's Encrypt's initial ACMEv1 server, you would add ``--server https://acme-v01.api.letsencrypt.org/directory`` to the command line.
 Certbot will automatically select which version of the ACME protocol to use based on the contents served at the provided URL.

-If you use ``--server`` to specify an ACME CA that implements a newer version of the spec, you may be able to obtain a certificate for a wildcard domain.
-Some CAs (such as Let's Encrypt) require that domain validation for wildcard domains must be done through modifications to DNS records which means that the dns-01_ challenge type must be used.
-To see a list of Certbot plugins that support this challenge type and how to use them, see plugins_.

 Lock Files
 ==========